 Take your glass bead making to the next level by learning how to use heat control and simple tools to manipulate the glass.
 We will learn how to sculpt several different shapes, starting with a simple but pretty flower and moving up to more complex shapes such as goddesses and fish.

-Students should bring their torch, tools, glass and a new can of gas to class.
+Students should bring their tools, glass and a new can of gas to class.
+As always, glass and tools are available for purchase in the studio.

 GLASS BEAD MAKING: Intermediate Lampworking